Campaign for Nuclear Disarmament: The Second Wave: 1980–1983

-In the 1980s, CND underwent a major revival in response to the resurgence of the Cold War.
+In the 1980s, CND underwent a major revival in response to NATO's decision to introduce cruise and Pershing II missiles into five European countries, including the UK.
+The new movement began with the launch of the new international campaign, European Nuclear Disarmament, in 1980, and the establishment of local anti-missile groups; as the historian Martin Shaw shows, it was only after this that CND began to revive.

 Wave after wave of new members joined as the result of a growing antinuclear movement, the strong motivation of its membership, and criticism of CND objectives by the Thatcher government.
 There was increasing tension between the superpowers following the deployment of SS20s in the Soviet Bloc countries, American Pershing missiles in Western Europe, and Britain's replacement of the Polaris armed submarine fleet with Trident missiles.
 The NATO exercise Able Archer 83 also added to international tension.

 CND's membership soared; in the early 1980s it claimed 90,000 national members and a further 250,000 in local branches.
 "This made it one of the largest political organisations in Britain and probably the largest peace movement in the world (outside the state-sponsored movements of the communist bloc)."
 Public support for unilateralism reached its highest level since the 1960s.
 In October 1981, 250,000 people joined an anti-nuclear demonstration in London.
 CND's demonstration on the eve of Cruise missile deployment in October 1983 was one of the largest in British history, with 300,000 taking part in London as three million protested across Europe.

 Glastonbury Festival played a key cultural role in this period.
 The festival's long-term campaigning relationships have been with CND (1981–1990), Greenpeace (1992 onwards), and Oxfam (because of its campaigning against the arms trade), as well as the establishment of the Green Fields as a regular and expanding eco-feature of the festival (from 1984 on).
 The radical peace movement and the rise of the greens in Britain are interwoven at Glastonbury.
 The festival has offered these campaigns and groups space on-site to publicise and disseminate their ideas, and it has ploughed large sums of money from the festival profits into them, as well as other causes.
 June 1981 saw the first Glastonbury CND Festival, and over the 1980s as a decade Glastonbury raised around £1m for CND.
-The CND logo topped Glastonbury's pyramid stage, while publicity regularly proclaimed proudly: 'This Event is the most effective Anti-Nuclear Fund Raiser in Europe’.
+The CND logo topped Glastonbury's pyramid stage, while publicity regularly proclaimed proudly: 'This Event is the most effective Anti-Nuclear Fund Raiser in Europe'.